peterkuma/alcf-precip/README.md

 Requires: `prepare_samples`

-Sort the samples into training, validation, and testing subsets.
+Sort the training samples into training, validation, and testing subsets.

 ### train